threedworld-mit/tdw/Documentation/python/robot_creator.md

 1. Create a prefab of the robot.
 2. Open robot_creator Unity project in Unity 2020.2; the project is located at `~/robot_creator` (where `~` is your home directory).
 3. In the Unity Editor project window, double-click `Scenes -> SampleScene`
 4. In the Unity Editor project window, search for the name of the robot.
-Click the file and drag it into the scene_data view.
+Click the file and drag it into the scene view.
 5. Press play.

 Common problems and solutions during prefab creation: